|About the Book||About the Author|

 |Of Related Interest||Partners|

-All programs will be held in the Library auditorium, unless otherwise designated.
+All programs are free and open to the public and will be held in the Library auditorium, unless otherwise designated.

-Tuesday, April 3, at 7 pm: The Trump-Russia Investigation: Making Sense of a Complex Story.
-Wilmette resident and retired litigator Steven J. Harper discusses the Trump-Russia Timeline that he has created for journalist Bill Moyers's website (billmoyers.com) as a means of identifying and assembling all of the relevant facts about this chapter of American history.
+Tuesday, April 3, at 7 pm: Making Sense of a Complex Story - The Trump-Russia Investigation.
+Wilmette resident and retired litigator Steven J. Harper discusses the Trump-Russia Timeline that he created as a means of identifying and assembling all of the relevant facts about this chapter of American history.
+MSNBC host Lawrence O’Donnell called the Timeline, which is hosted on journalist Bill Moyers's website (billmoyers.com), “the greatest tool that we journalists have to work with every day as we stare at this story.”

 Sunday, April 8, at 2 pm: An Afternoon of Russian Music and Dance.
 Chicago Cossacks, a Russian and Ukrainian folk music and dance ensemble, performs in concert on traditional instruments.
 All musicians in the ensemble received formal music degrees in the former Soviet Union.

-Tuesday, April 10, at 10:30 am: Classics & Contemporary Book Discussion.
-A discussion of A Gentleman in Moscow, led by a staff librarian.
+Tuesday, April 10, at 10 am (please note change in time): Classics & Contemporary Book Discussion.
+A discussion of A Gentleman in Moscow, led by local book club leader and reviewer Nancy Buehler.